Kyoto 'gardener' builds space-like terrariums

-Credits: Aki Murase
+Credit: Aki Murase

 Inside the strange and beautiful world of miniature 'space colonies'